 Tiki Barrel Bar

 One part bourbon tiki cocktails.
 One part dance party.
 Stirred and shaken.
-The Tiki Barrel Bar will feature bartenders Jane Danger & Alla Lapuschik plus DJ sets all weekend long by Coat Check Pool Party.
+The Tiki Barrel Bar will feature cocktails by bartenders Jane Danger (Mother of Pearl, New York) & Alla Lapuschik (Post Office, Brooklyn) plus DJ sets all weekend long by Craig Pfunder and Coat Check Pool Party.

 Buffalo Trace Distillery